AoiKawahara/MAthesis_Project/README.md

-# 🎓 Do Assassination Attempts Shape Public Sentiment?
+# Do Assassination Attempts Shape Public Sentiment?
 A Study of Donald Trump’s Attempted Assassination Using X Data.
 ![Thesis](https://img.shields.io/badge/Thesis-Ongoing-brightgreen)
 ![Software](https://img.shields.io/badge/R-blue)
 ![NLP](https://img.shields.io/badge/NLP-Sentiment%20Analysis-yellowgreen)
 ![Topic Modeling](https://img.shields.io/badge/Topic%20Modeling-LDA-blueviolet)

-## ✍️ Abstract of Thesis
+## Abstract of Thesis

-Under construction.
+This study investigates public reactions to the assassination attempt on Donald Trump in July 2024 by applying computational methods, specifically topic modeling and sentiment analysis, to text data from X in English.
+Focusing on nine days before and after the incident, the research explores how such hostile violence toward a politician shapes public discourse and emotional responses in the current digital era.
+Building upon existing theoretical discussions, this study explores how public opinion responds in real time to political violence.
+Using Latent Dirichlet Allocation (LDA), the analysis identifies dynamics of how attention moved from partisan reactions to broader concerns about media narratives and the presidential election trajectory.
+Aspect-based sentiment analysis using VADER, along with interrupted time series analysis, captures dynamic emotional fluctuations.
+Sentiments toward Trump became temporarily more positive, reflecting the empathy effect, but at the same time, ranging from sympathy and fear to skepticism and political anxiety.
+These findings highlight how political violence can both unite and divide public sentiment.

-## 📂 Project Structure
+## Project Structure

 ```
 MasterThesisCode_AoiKawahara.R